kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-10-api-rule-troubleshooting.md

 ---
 ## Issue - Invalid trusted_issuer for `jwt` handler

-If your APIRule is having wrong configuration, e.g. for `jwt` handler:
+If your APIRule has unsecured `http` URL trusted_issuer or the trusted_issuer is not a valid URL e.g. :

 ```bash
 cat <<EOF | kubectl apply -f -